paulllee/allowtok/README.md

 picture this:

-you are someone that doesn't have tiktok installed on your phone for *reasons*
+no tiktok on your phone by choice

-a friend of yours sends you a link to a tiktok that they found funny
+your friend sends you a link to a tiktok that they thought you'd like

-you decide to click on it and it redirects you to your mobile browser
+you decide to click on it and it brings you to your mobile browser

-harmless, you decide to click to play buttom and bam, redirects you to the app store asking you to install tiktok
+from here, you click the play button and **bam**, tiktok redirects you to the app store asking you to install tiktok

-annoyed, you tried to figure out how to still watch tiktoks and stumbled upon https://www.reddit.com/r/Tiktokhelp/comments/1cxeaf6/comment/l5cmpow/
+annoyed, you tried looking up the fix to this and stumbled upon https://www.reddit.com/r/Tiktokhelp/comments/1cxeaf6/comment/l5cmpow/

-what a blessing but it still is annoying to have to open up these tiktoks and to manually edit the timestamps out of the query string every time
+what a blessing but it still is annoying to have to open manually edit the timestamps out of the query string every time

-so this was born. extremely simple web app to redirect you to a tiktok link without the timestamps so it just works
+and so this was born. extremely simple web app to redirect you to a tiktok link without the timestamps in the query string so that it just works

 # local usage